Understand how Neurodivergent People Interpret the World

 Each lesson culminates in an assignment which is submitted to the school, marked by the school's tutors and returned to you with any relevant suggestions, comments, and if necessary, extra reading.

-Neurodiversity is a field of study that only emerged in the 1990's.
-It isn't a psychological disorder, rather it is an appreciation of normal variations that occur in the human brain from one person to the next.
+Neurodiversity is a concept that only emerged in the 1990's.
+It is now an important area of study across different fields e.g. education, psychology, sociology, anthropology, neuroscience.
+Neurodiversity is an appreciation of normal variations that occur in the human brain from one person to the next.
+These differences may be present at birth or be acquired during life.

 By learning about neurodiversity, you can better appreciate differences between individuals, and recognise every individual's strengths and weaknesses.

-- It can be a pathway to repairing or strengthening relationships.
+- Be a pathway to repairing or strengthening relationships.

-- It can help business people interact better with their clients.
+- Help businesspeople interact better with their clients.

-- It can help teachers have a more effective relationship with their students.
+- Help teachers have a more effective relationship with their students.

 Why Study This Course?